julieces/SanctuaryCity/ActualFile.md

 ```
 ![Germany](https://www.cucula.org/wp-content/uploads/2016/02/12485836_892998780817439_7604493599053193873_o.jpg)

 CUCULA takes in refugees as trainees and teaches them craft and design skills, which they can use to find work upon completing the program.
 Additionally, CUCULA is set up to aid the refugees during their visa application processes and to provide them housing in the interim.
 The project is funded through the profits yielded from selling the contemporary furniture that the refugees themselves create at the company.
+The organization provides opportunities for refugees to learn new skills which the German society needs.
+It helps them to have more access to job opportunities as well as to integrate in the German society.

 **[MORE INFO HERE](https://www.cucula.org/en/)**